yanganto/near-staking-knd/README.md

 fewer rewards and may be excluded from the group of validators who are allowed to validate for some time.

-kuutamod allows multiple NEAR validators to operate in an active-passive setup.
+kneard allows multiple NEAR validators to operate in an active-passive setup.

 One validator becomes the active validator node, and is started with the validator keys, while the other nodes stay synchronised with the blockchain